gzweigle/open-hybrid-piano/README.md

 ## Goals

-Build a full-custom hybrid digital piano using a complete grand piano action.
+Full-custom hybrid digital piano using a complete grand piano action.

 Platform and code that easily adapts to building a range of other unique and innovative musical instruments.

-This is a hobby and so the approach may be driven by curiosity on a subject, not by efficiently getting done.

 ## Directory Organization